lupyuen/lupyuen.github.io/src/ci7.md

 # Dump the CI Log File

-From above: We see that everything goes into this __CI Test Log File__...
+From the Background Processes: We see that everything goes into this __CI Test Log File__...

 ```bash
 ## Dump the CI Test Log File (e.g. rv-virt_20241211_063532.log)